 CHE 201-202.
 Organic Chemistry.
 A course dealing with the general principles of organic chemistry.
 The course will deal with the preparations and reactivity of organic compounds with emphasis on the mechanism of reactions.
-Two 1-hour lectures and two 2-hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: CHE 101 or its equivalent.
 4 credits each semester.

 CHE 301.
 Quantitative Analysis.
 A course dealing with measurements using gravimetric, volumetric and colorimetric techniques.
 Emphases are also given to instrumentation techniques.
-Two 1-hour lectures and two 2-hour laboratory periods per week.
+Two 1-hour and twenty- minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: CHE 101 and 102.
 4 credits.

 CHE 302.
 Instrumental Analysis.
 The theory and practical application of instruments used in a modern laboratory.
 Instruction will include use of the latest equipment available.
-Two 1-hour lectures and two 2 hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: CHE 101, 102, 201, 202, and 301.
 4 credits

 CHE 310.
 Forensic Chemistry.
 Students will learn the applications of chemistry in the analysis of physical evidence and problem-solving techniques with forensic science applications.
 Topics to be covered include arson debris, drugs, explosive residues, gunshot residues, papers and inks, paint chips and DNA.
 Chemical techniques for analyzing evidence will be studied in lecture and practiced in lab.
 Laboratory techniques will include gas chromatography, mass spectroscopy, atomic absorption spectroscopy, electrophoresis, infrared spectroscopy, liquid and thin-layer chromatography.
-Two 1-hour lectures and two 2-hour labs per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisites: CHE 101-102 and CHE 201-202.
 4 credits.